Aztec (novel): Plot

+In 1531, with the completion of his biography, the Bishop of Mexico prosecutes Mixtli for heresy, despite the king's delayed request to grant Mixtli and Béu Ribé a pension (though it's implied that the Bishop ignored the request entirely).
+Mixtli makes no defense and accepts his execution by immolation.

 Historical accuracy

 The novel faithfully recreates a great deal of historical geographic places and history, particularly that involving the Spanish conquest of the Aztec empire in an expedition led by Hernán Cortés.
 Jennings, through Dark Cloud, presents generally accurate portrayals of the events surrounding a number of actual historical figures, their names usually rendered in traditional Nahuatl.
-This includes descriptions of many rulers ("Revered Speakers") of many civilizations, such as Ahuizotl and Moctezuma II of the Mexíca, Nezahualpili of the Acolhua or Patzínca of the Totonac, La Malinche (rendered Cé-Malinali, "One Grass" in Nahuatl, and later self-proclaimed "Lady Grass", Malintzin), the shipwrecked Gerónimo de Aguilar and Gonzalo Guerrero, as well as Hernán Cortés himself and many of his retinue.
+This includes descriptions of many rulers ("Revered Speakers") of many civilizations, such as Ahuizotl and Moctezuma II of the Mexíca, Nezahualpilli of the Acolhua or Patzínca of the Totonac, La Malinche (rendered Cé-Malinali, "One Grass" in Nahuatl, and later self-proclaimed "Lady Grass", Malintzin), the shipwrecked Gerónimo de Aguilar and Gonzalo Guerrero, as well as Hernán Cortés himself and many of his retinue.

 The novel's narrator maintains a voice of careful criticism of Spanish authorities throughout the novel.
 Though he professes himself a Christian, much of the novel is devoted to detailed discourse regarding Aztec religion, including a great deal of information regarding the gods Quetzalcoatl, Tlaloc, Huitzilopochtli, Tonatiuh, and especially Ehecatl.
 The novel also does not shy from depictions of ritual human sacrifice.
 Throughout the novel, Mixtli criticizes not only Christianity, but also the Spaniards' hypocrisy in espousing Christianity while simultaneously engaging in acts of great violence and degradation toward the native populations.

+Reception

+Ernest Hogan reviewed Aztec for Different Worlds magazine and stated that "This is not a massive travelogue.
+Rather, it's full of characters, conflicts, plots, counterplots, and adventures that will keep you turning pages from Mixtli's birth to the eventual doom of his entire world with the coming of the Spaniards."